Bowling Team Club

 Spring Lake Park Bowling Club is for students in grade 5 -12 who like to bowl and have the desire to become a better bowler.
 No experience is necessary.
 ALL skill levels are welcome.
 If you are wanting to learn, the SLP bowling coaches WILL make you a better bowler!

 Bowling is a student club at Spring Lake Park High School.
 Bowling is a co-ed sport in the fall and a girls-only sport in the winter.
-Due to pandemic related issues, there will be a special spring season of high school bowling in 2021.
 Members of the bowling teams are eligible for varsity letters.

 Students can join the bowling club at any time during the season.
 7th - 12th graders are eligible for practices and Thursday competitions.
 5th and 6th graders are eligible to practice (only) with the team and can choose to practice one or two days per week.